Aider-AI/aider/README.md

 2. Set up your OpenAI API key as an environment variable `OPENAI_API_KEY` or by including `openai-api-key: sk-...` in an `.aider.config.yml` file (see `aider --help`).

 3. Optionally, install [universal ctags](https://github.com/universal-ctags/ctags).
 This is helpful if you plan to work with repositories with more than a handful of files.
-This allows `aider --ctags` to build a [map of your entire git repo](https://aider.chat/docs/ctags.html) and share it with GPT to help it better understand and modify large codebases.
+This allows `aider` to build a [map of your entire git repo](https://aider.chat/docs/ctags.html) and share it with GPT to help it better understand and modify large codebases.

 ## Usage